e-alizadeh/Cpp-Exercises/README.md

 * Finding the first occurrence of an element in an integer array,
 * Finding the last occurrence of an element in an integer array.
 ---

+## SelectionSort.cpp
+This file implements the Selection Sort Algorithm on an array of integers.
+---